Tommy McCarthy (baseball): Hall of Fame selection

-McCarthy's selection into the Baseball Hall of Fame in 1946 has always been a controversial one due to his less than spectacular statistics, especially when compared to those of his fellow inductees and some players who have not yet been honored.
+McCarthy's selection into the Baseball Hall of Fame in 1946 by the Old Timers Committee has always been a controversial one due to his less than spectacular statistics, especially when compared to those of his fellow inductees and some players who have not yet been honored.

 In his 2001 book, The New Bill James Historical Baseball Abstract, Sabermetrician Bill James makes the point that McCarthy was held in such high esteem because of his introduction of the "hit and run" play into the game.
 This play, among other novel strategies (such as batter to baserunner signals, etc.) that he and his Boston teammates utilized, were a clever and gentlemanly counter to the rough and tumble "Baltimore" style of play which was, at the time, giving baseball a bad name.
 Nevertheless, in the same book, James also said that McCarthy is the worst right fielder in the Hall of Fame.
 As of 2014, McCarthy had the lowest Jaffe Wins Above Replacement Score of any player in the Hall of Fame.

 According to SABR, McCarthy is also the only Union Association player elected to the Hall of Fame.